feschber/lan-mouse/README.md

 [zwlr\_virtual\_pointer\_manager\_v1](wlr-virtual-pointer-unstable-v1)
 [virtual-keyboard-unstable-v1](https://wayland.app/protocols/virtual-keyboard-unstable-v1)

-Currently the mouse moves in a circle when receiving a(ny) udp packet on port 42069.

 In order for layershell surfaces to be able to lock the pointer using the pointer\_constraints protocol [this patch](https://github.com/swaywm/sway/pull/7178) needs to be applied to sway.

 ## TODO